OUR ULTIMATE COVID BOOKING GUARANTEE. FIND OUT MORE

 The tingling starts in my right hand.
 A rhythmic fizzle that ascends my arm and swirls around my skull, making me feel light-headed.
-The room—an ambient space at Brooklyn’s Maha Rose—is loud with audible inhales and exhales, which in my state of semi-lucidity resemble a tidal rumble.
+The room—an ambient space at Brooklyn’s Maha Rose—is loud with audible inhales and exhales.
 Thirteen strangers are splayed out on the floor in a nest of Mexican blankets, getting high.
 No substances have been ingested; we reached this state using nothing but breath.

 For the most part, breathing—the thing most essential to existence—is an unconscious process, but by altering its normally smooth, cyclical quality, we manipulate the body’s nervous system, and that’s when things get interesting.

 Humans have been harnessing the power of intentional breath for millennia.
 Anybody who’s attended a yoga class is familiar with the basics of pranayama—a term from the ancient language of sanskrit, which roughly translates as “control of life force”.
 But unlike ujjayi—the ocean-like breath that accompanies your vinyasa—the technique known simply as “breathwork” is fast-paced, with an inhale to exhale ratio of 2:1.

 “You take two sharp inhales—the first pushes the diaphragm downwards, distending the belly, the second expands the chest up and out—followed by a quick exhale of the same length and force,” explains Debbie Attias, my breathwork guide, smiling reassuringly from under brunette bangs.
 “Essentially you’re inhaling more than you’re exhaling, which means you’re bringing more oxygen into the body, cells, and brain than you’re used to having.”